Bhekisile/School-Library/README.md

 # 📖 [School Library] <a name="about-project"></a>

-**[School Library]** is an OOP Ruby project that uses classes Person, Student and Teacher to build school library application.
+**[School Library]** is an OOP Ruby project that uses classes to represent Person, Student, Teacher, Rental, Book and Classroom to build school library application.

 ## 🛠 Built With <a name="built-with"></a>